copych/ESP32_S3_Sampler/README.md

 ; we must provide these variants along with the template.
 The order is important: from the most quiet to the most loud, comma separated veloVariants = 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16

+; in addition we can provide optional info on how velocity layers shall be spread over the whole range of 0-127, giving the upper limits of each range veloLimits = 26,34,36,43,46,50,56,64,72,80,88,96,104,112,121,127

 [range]
+# notes without dampers
 first = F#6
 last = G8
 noteoff = false